rednafi/pysanity/docs/guidelines.md

     for idx, student in enumerate(students_list):
         ...
     ```

-## Imports

-* Do not use wild card import

-    ```python
-    # bad
-    from mod import *
-    from package.mod import *

-    # good
-    from mod import func_0
-    from package.mod import func_1
-    ```

-* Do not import unused modules (Flake8 will point out unused imports, make sure you remove them before committing).

-* Sort the imports by import then from, and sort alphabetically (`isort` will automatically do this for you).

-    ```python
-    # bad
-    from a_mod import foo
-    import e_mod
-    import b_mod
-    from z_mod import bar, baz

-    # good
-    import b_mod
-    import e_mod
-    from a_mod import foo
-    from z_mod import bar, baz
-    ```

-* Use absolute imports in your production code.
-Relative imports can be messy, particularly for shared projects where directory structure is likely to change.
-Consider this directory structure:

-    ```bash
-    └── project
-    └── package1
-       ├── module1.py
-       └── module2.py

-    ```
-    ```python
-    # package1/module1

-    # bad
-    from .module2 import func

-    # good
-    from package1.module2 import func
-    ```

 ## Whitespaces
 * Use soft tabs (space character) set to 4 spaces as per PEP8.